xv/ICSharpCode.TextEditor-Lexers/README.md

 ===================
 This project is a compilation of lexers for [SharpDevelop](https://github.com/icsharpcode)'s TextEditor component.
 I am indeed late to the party, as the component is no longer supported by SharpDevelop team; however, I have spent a good chunk of time writing these lexers through the years and I thought why not make them open source for everyone who's still using the component.

 All lexers were created for  ICSharpCode.TextEditor <kbd>version 3.2</kbd>.
-They were not tested on any earlier releases.
+They were not tested on any earlier or later releases.

 ----------